cy9ic/Leetcode/README.md

-Just solving and not mainting this, although the beginning was the best.
+Update : Just solving and not mainting this, although the beginning was the best.